geolinkedata/api/README.rst

 .. code-block:: console

-    gunicorn tutorial.wsgi
+    gunicorn api_tutorial.wsgi

-Usage of the tutorial application with docker
+Usage of the api_tutorial application with docker
 ---------------------------------------------

 Set up the shell with your docker machine: